DilshanNaveen/DilshanNaveen/README.md

 - 🎓️ Currently, I’m a second-year Undergraduate at Informatics Institute of Technology (IIT).
 - 📚️ I like to learn as much as possible.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- ⚡️ Willing to contribute more Open Source projects.

 ### Connect with me: